The Mauser C96 "Broom Handle" Pistol

-The most famous of those cavalry officers was Winston Churchill, who used his pistol to good effect in Southern Africa during the Battle of Omdurman (Boer War).
+Perhaps the most famous of those cavalry officers was Winston Churchill, who used his pistol to good effect in Omdurman in 1898, also known as the "Mahdist war," and later as a war correspondent in Southern Africa during the Second Boer War.
 I do not remember his exact statement, but it went something like this: “I’m sorry to say that I had to shoot several of them (enemy ground troops).
 That pistol was the best thing in the world.”

 The Chinese Nationalists hired many former German NCO's during the inter-war period to train their army and the Chinese purchased many Mauser pistols for their officer corps.
 In addition, the Spanish arms maker Astra built simplified clones of the Mauser in the 1930's and 1940's for export sales to China.
 This is the reason why most of the recent importation of these guns has been from China.
 They were in limited service by both police and army units there until 1949, when the Communists took over the country.
 The surviving Mauser pistols were stored for several decades, before finally being sold as surplus and imported into the U.S. in the 1980's and early 1990's.